|

 let out the smoke with a loud

 bang.
-Turns out a
+Turns out a decoupling

-decoupling capacitor in the
+capacitor in the PA

-PA compartment had blown a
+compartment had blown a chunk

-chunk of itself out.
+of itself out.
+The capacitor

-RF that gets past the anode
+past the anode choke to

-choke to ground before it has
+ground before it has a chance

-a chance to get into the HT
+to get into the HT power

-power supply.
-This was
+supply.
+This was an easy fix

-an easy fix to make - the
+to make - the only hard part

-a source of suitable HV
+being to find a source of

-capacitors.
+suitable HV capacitors.

 A